Last updated May 11, 2020

 - If you have a recertification that is due and you can complete the recertification without putting your health at risk or risking exposure to coronavirus, you should mail, email or fax the recertification.

-Click the following links to learn more about coronavirus-related resources and information, the eviction moratorium, and to sign the petition to suspend rent and provide housing to all New Yorkers during this time.
+Click the following links to learn more about coronavirus-related resources and information, click here.
+To view the Right to Counsel Coalition's webpage for information on the eviction moratorium and FAQ on what to do if you cannot pay your rent, click here.
+To sign the petition to suspend rent and provide housing to all New Yorkers during this time click here.

 WSNA News: Let's Freeze the Rent in New York State!